iced-rs/rfcs/text/0000-focus-and-metadata .md

     }
 }
 ```
+### Styling

+A default focus style would be applied to all focusable widgets.
+It can be overridden by the user if they want to by defining a custom style for the focused state.

-When its time to draw the button we can use the `MetadataHandle` to access the metadata.
-This will allow us to determine if the button is focusable and what the focus order is.
+To override the default styling we can use the `MetadataHandle` to access the metadata.

 ```rs
 pub fn draw(